8 Wonderful things to do in Zadar, Croatia

 The one thing that I struggle to resist since I started to eat more plant-based food, is definitely a good, juicy beef burger.

-So every once in a while, when I stumble upon an inviting place that is specialized in creating innovatively composed burgers, I give in.
+So every once in a while, when I stumble upon an inviting place that specialises in creating innovatively composed burgers, I give in.

 This was clearly also the case when I discovered La Famiglia in Zadar.